segmentio/segment-docs/src/connections/destinations/catalog/salesforce/index.md

 ### API Access

-You'll need to provide API access to Segment via a Salesforce user credentials.
+You'll need to provide API access to Segment using a Salesforce user credentials.
 Since we use Salesforce's SOAP API, you'll need to provide an email, password, and security token to get access to their API.

 Since we don't want to ask for the password of one of your actual user accounts, we recommend you create a new Salesforce user account for Segment.
 We realize an extra user account costs money, so feel free to use an existing account if you wish.